 *🍇'Black Velvet' - Upright growth habit.
 Intensely flavored small berries.

-*🌱'Invicta' - Parent plant was probably close to eight feet tall and a thorny mass.
+*🌱'Invicta' (not) - Parent plant was probably close to eight feet tall and a thorny mass.
 This cultivar could be useful in creating impermeable hedges.
 Parent plant was probably mislabeled.
 This has way smaller fruit than the variety description.

 Currants (Ribes sp):*🍇Red, Unknown (R. rubrum)

 *🌱🍇White, Unknown (R. rubrum)